Scam Victim Alliance

 We are a fellowship of scam, fraud and cyber-enabled crime survivors who share experiences and work towards:

-trauma-informed support for all scam victims
+trauma-informed support and harm reduction for all scam victims

 better emotional and financial recovery processes